jph-sw/doitwrite/README.md

 # doitwrite

-A selfhosted note taking app
+a selhosted note taking app with markdown support